|

 deviation and variance were calculated for each

 single variable and situation.
+The

 difference between the mean values of maximal